sb-ncbr/rings-conformation-validation/README.md

    - Make sure your virtual environment is activated.
    - Run:
      ```
-     pip install gemmi==0.6.5 pandas==2.2.1
+     pip install gemmi==0.6.5 pandas==2.2.2

      ```

 ### Download the PDB copy
-   * Download the pdb dataset archive from [HERE](https://doi.org/10.58074/hy79-qc22) and extract it into the folder of your choice on your computer
+   * Download the pdb dataset archive from [HERE](https://doi.org/10.58074/hy79-qc22) and extract it into the folder of your choice on your computer (but not into the project folder)

 ### Download CCP4 files
    * Change the directory to "electron_density_coverage_analysis"